Interval Scheduling Games with Color-Based Concurrent Jobs: Model

 Given strategy profile $\sigma$, the machine solves its optimization problem.
 Thus, determining for each job whether it is covered or not.
 The utility of each player $i\in \C$, denoted by $u_i(\sigma)$, is given by the sum of weights of covered jobs $j$ with $c_j=i$.
 Given $i\in \C$ and $\sigma_{-i}=(\sigma_j)_{j\neq i}$, we say a strategy $\sigma_i$ is a best-response for player $i$ if $u_i(\sigma_i,\sigma_{-i})\geq u_i(\sigma'_i,\sigma_{-i})$ for all $\sigma'_i$.
 A strategy profile $\sigma$ is called a \emph{Nash equilibrium} (NE) if for all $i\in \C$, $u_i(\sigma_i,\sigma_{-i})\geq u_i(\sigma'_i,\sigma_{-i})\text{ for all } \sigma'_i.$

 Best-response dynamics (BRD) is a local-search method where in each iteration some player is chosen and plays its best strategy given the strategies of the other players.
 When applied to our game, every iteration consists of two steps.
-First, an arbitrary player $i\in \C$ is chosen and may modify the location of the intervals of $S_i$.
+First, an arbitrary player $i\in \C$ is chosen and may modify the location of the intervals of $J_i$.
 Then, as a response, the machine may modify its configuration along $[0,T)$.
 The dynamics then proceed to the next iteration, until no player has a beneficial deviation.
 Note that BRD need not always stop.

 \begin{example} Consider the following game with $T=4$ and $c=2$.
-Player $1$ controls the set $S_1$, which includes two jobs, where $p_1=4$ and $p_2=1$, both having weight $2$.
-Player $2$ controls the set $S_2$, which includes a single job of length $p_3=1$ and weight $3$.
+Player $1$ controls the set $J_1$, which includes two jobs, where $p_1=4$ and $p_2=1$, both having weight $2$.
+Player $2$ controls the set $J_2$, which includes a single job of length $p_3=1$ and weight $3$.

-If the two unit jobs are placed in disjoint intervals (See Figure~\ref{fig:NoNE2}(a)) then the machine will process them.
+If the two unit jobs are placed in disjoint intervals (See Fig.~\ref{fig:NoNE2}(a)) then the machine will process them.
 The utilities of the players are $(2,3)$.
-If the two unit jobs are placed in overlapping intervals (Figure~\ref{fig:NoNE2}(b)) then the machine will cover only jobs of $S_1$.
+If the two unit jobs are placed in overlapping intervals (Fig.~\ref{fig:NoNE2}(b)) then the machine will cover only jobs of $J_1$.
 The utilities of the players are $(4,0)$.
-Therefore, the game has no NE: Player $2$ will place its unit job such that it does not overlap with the unit-job of player $1$, and player $1$ will place its unit-job such that it overlaps with job $3$.
-Since $T=4$, player $2$ always has a valid move (Figure~\ref{fig:NoNE2}(c)). \end{example}
+Therefore, the game has no NE: player $2$ will place its unit job such that it does not overlap with the unit-job of player $1$, and player $1$ will place its unit-job such that it overlaps with job $3$.
+Since $T=4$, player $2$ always has a valid move (Fig.~\ref{fig:NoNE2}(c)). \end{example}

 Denote the set of Nash equilibria of a given game $G$ by $\E$.
 Define the profit of strategy profile $\sigma$ by $\mathrm{val}(\sigma)=\sum_{i\in C}u_i(\sigma)$.
 We identify classes for which an NE is guaranteed to exist, provide algorithms for computing an NE, study the convergence of best-response dynamics, and analyze the inefficiency of Nash equilibria.
-To this end, the strategy profile $\sigma$ that maximizes $\mathrm{val}(\sigma)$ is denoted the social optimum solution (OPT) and its profit is denoted by $\mathrm{val}(\mathrm{OPT})$.
+To this end, a strategy profile $\sigma$ that maximizes $\mathrm{val}(\sigma)$ is denoted a social optimum solution (OPT) and its profit is denoted by $\mathrm{val}(\mathrm{OPT})$.
 The \emph{price of anarchy} ($\mathrm{PoA}$) and the \emph{price of stability} $(\mathrm{PoS})$ of a game $G$ are defined as follows.

 Some of our results refer to restricted classes of games, specifically \begin{enumerate} \item $\G_{single}$ - games corresponding to the classic interval scheduling problem -- in which there is exactly one job from each color, that is, $n=c$. \item $\G_{unit}$ - games with unit-length jobs, that is, for every job $j \in \J$ it holds that $p_j=1$. \item $\G_{prop}$ - games in which the weight of a job is proportional to its length, that is, for every job $j \in \J$ it holds that $w_j=p_j$. \end{enumerate}